 I then spent 4 nights sleeping on a blow-up bed in the kitchen to help Pops settle in and from that moment onwards, a bond was formed that has only gotten stronger.

-We then started to work on training and it soon became apparent that treats were the perfect motivator for Poppy…a trait that is shared with pretty much all Labs!
-Poppy picked up the basics with ease.
+We then started to work on training and Poppy picked up the basics with ease.
+It soon became apparent that treats were the perfect motivator for Poppy…a trait that is shared with pretty much all Labs!

-I wanted to take her training up a few levels so checked out a few online resources such as BCR for training tips and was amazed at just how straightforward it was to train Poppy more advanced techniques.
+I wanted to take her training up a few levels so I checked out a few online resources such as BCR for training tips and was amazed at just how straightforward it was to train Poppy more advanced techniques.
 She responded to vocal cues, hand-signals as well as facial expressions.
-She even barks if I look at her a certain way!
+She even barks if I look at her a certain way which can be used as a kind of ‘mind-reading’ trick where I place my fingers on the temple area of my head, then look at her and she’ll respond with a certain number of barks.
 How amazing is that?!?

 I even managed to train her to open doors, stair gates and even to dance with me.